On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Introduction and the model

-the acceleration equation
+the acceleration equation:

-and the equation of motion for the scalar field
+and the equation of motion for the scalar field:

-where an over dot denotes differentiation with respect to the cosmological time $t$.
+where an over-dot denotes differentiation with respect to cosmological time $t$.

-Dynamical equation for the scalar file \eqref{eq:scalar_JF} with the acceleration equation \eqref{eq:accel_JF} subject to the energy conservation condition \eqref{eq:en_JF} completely determine dynamical behaviour of the investigated model.
-One can use various dimensionless dynamical variables \cite{Hrycyna:2010yv,Hrycyna:2015eta,Hrycyna:2020jmw,Kerachian:2019tar,Jarv:2021qpp} in order to parametrise the phase space and investigate dynamics of a model.
+The dynamical equation for the scalar file \eqref{eq:scalar_JF}, together with the acceleration equation \eqref{eq:accel_JF}, subject to the energy conservation condition \eqref{eq:en_JF}, completely determine the dynamical behaviour of the model.
+Various dimensionless dynamical variables \cite{Hrycyna:2010yv,Hrycyna:2015eta,Hrycyna:2020jmw,Kerachian:2019tar,Jarv:2021qpp} can be introduced to parametrise the phase space and investigate the dynamics of the model.

-In section \ref{sec:dyn_jf} we present complete dynamical system analysis of investigated model where we find all the asymptotic states, find for their character and physical interpretation.
+In section \ref{sec:dyn_jf}, we present a complete dynamical system analysis of the model, where we find all the asymptotic states and determine their character and physical interpretation.